Yagavi1994/Wordle/README.md

 ### Frameworks, Libraries & Programs Used:
 - Font Awesome - To add icons to the nav bar and close button in themes menu and statistics modal.
-- GitPod - To create my html files & styling sheet before pushing the project to Github.
+- GitPod - To create my html files, stylesheet and javascript before pushing the project to Github.
 - GitHub - To store my repository for submission.
 - Figma - To create wireframe for project.
 - Coolors - To pick color for the website.